Detailed Itinerary

 Meals: Breakfast, Dinner

-Wednesday: Blenheim Palace
+DAY 10: Blenheim Palace

-Thursday: Waddesdon Manor
+DAY 11: Waddesdon Manor

-We make our way to Waddesdon Manor, built by the wealthy Rothschild family in the style of a Renaissance château.
-Built by Baron Ferdinand de Rothschild in the 1870s, the French inspired château was lavishly designed to entertain guests and showcase his enthusiastic interest in art.
+For our last touring day, we travel to Waddesdon Manor in the village of Buckinghamshire.
+Built by Baron Ferdinand de Rothschild in the 1870s, the French-inspired château was lavishly designed to entertain guests and showcase his enthusiastic interest in art.
 From Dutch paintings to British portraiture, Waddesdon has one of the finest collections of French decorative arts.
-Nestled within 5,000 acres of beautiful parkland, the formal gardens are said to be one of the finest examples of late Victorian gardens in England and include a Rococo-style aviary, a Parterre, sculptures, and more.
+Nestled within 5,000 acres of beautiful parkland, the formal gardens are said to be one of the finest examples of late Victorian gardens in England and include a Rococo-style aviary, a Parterre, sculptures and more.
 Owned by the National Trust, this is one of their most visited properties.
-We enjoy a guided tour to find out more about Waddesdon’s history and are treated to a carefully-curated lunch by the manor’s talented chefs.

 Meals: Breakfast, Lunch, Dinner